CGC-UMCES/UMCES-AL-SCCUG/TUTORIALS/DATA-TRANSFER-UTILITIES/DOWNLOAD-STATION.md

 ## Why use it?
 - Avoid slow downloads through your laptop/desktop
 - Pull data directly into SCC storage
 - Automate bulk or scheduled downloads
+- Easy graphical user interface for setup and monitoring downloads

+## Why avoid it?
+- Cumbersome if not downloading large or numerous files
+- Limited to 50 URLs per batch, reducing utility and efficiency when loading 100s of URLS
+- Best suited for a relatively narrow set of use cases (e.g., tens to hundreds of files, or particularly large datasets)

 ## How to Access
 1. Open a browser and go to: